Eiger: Geographic setting and description

 The Eiger is located above the Lauterbrunnen Valley to the west and Grindelwald to the north in the Bernese Oberland region of the canton of Bern.
 It forms a renowned mountain range of the Bernese Alps together with its two companions: the Jungfrau (4158 m) about 5.6 km southwest of it and the Mönch (4107 m) about in the middle of them.
 The nearest settlements are Grindelwald, Lauterbrunnen (795 m) and Wengen (1274 m).
 The Eiger has three faces: north (or more precisely NNW), east (or more precisely ESE), and west (or more precisely WSW).
 The northeastern ridge from the summit to the Ostegg (lit.: eastern corner, 2709 m), called Mittellegi, is the longest on the Eiger.
 The north face overlooks the gently rising Alpine meadow between Grindelwald (943 m) and Kleine Scheidegg (2061 m), a mountain railways junction and a pass, which can be reached from both sides, Grindelwald and Lauterbrunnen/Wengen – by foot or train.

 Politically, the Eiger (and its summit) belongs to the Bernese municipalities of Grindelwald and Lauterbrunnen.
 The Kleine Scheidegg (literally, the small parting corner) connects the Männlichen-Tschuggen range with the western ridge of the Eiger.
-The Eiger does not properly form part of the main chain of the Bernese Alps, which borders the canton of Valais and forms the watershed between the Rhine and the Rhône, but constitutes a huge limestone buttress, projecting from the crystalline basement of the Mönch across the Eigerjoch.
+The Eiger does not properly form part of the main chain of the Bernese Alps, which borders the canton of Valais and forms the watershed between the Rhine and the Rhône, but constitutes a massive limestone buttress, projecting from the crystalline basement of the Mönch across the Eigerjoch.
 Consequently, all sides of the Eiger feed finally the same river, namely the Lütschine.

-Eiger's water is connected through the Weisse Lütschine (the white one) in the Lauterbrunnen Valley on the west side (southwestern face of the Eiger), and through the Schwarze Lütschine (the black one) running through Grindelwald (northwestern face), which meet each other in Zweilütschinen (lit.: the two Lütschinen) where they form the proper Lütschine.
-The east face is covered by the glacier called Ischmeer, (Bernese German for Ice Sea), which forms one upper part of the fast-retreating Lower Grindelwald Glacier.
+Eiger's water is connected through the Weisse Lütschine (the white one) in the Lauterbrunnen Valley on the west side (southwestern face of the Eiger) and through the Schwarze Lütschine (the black one) running through Grindelwald (northwestern face), which meet each other in Zweilütschinen (lit.: the two Lütschinen) where they form the proper Lütschine.
+The east face is covered by the glacier called Ischmeer (Bernese German for Ice Sea), which forms one upper part of the fast-retreating Lower Grindelwald Glacier.
 These glaciers' water forms a short creek, which is also confusingly called the Weisse Lütschine, but enters the black one already in Grindelwald together with the water from the Upper Grindelwald Glacier.
 Therefore, all the water running down the Eiger converges at the northern foot of the Männlichen (2342 m) in Zweilütschinen (654 m), about 10 km northwest of the summit, where the Lütschine begins its northern course to Lake Brienz and the Aare (564 m).